Chapter 3 Sampling an ecological network

 vertex.label.color="black", # define colour of border

-edge.color="black", # define colour of links
+edge.color="gray", # define colour of links

 main = "My Network") # define title